Clicky

 You might have heard your accountant mention a “director’s loan account” in your limited company.
-What do they mean, and is this something you need to be concerned about?
+What does this mean, and should you be concerned about it?

 What is a director’s loan account?

-When you’re operating through a limited company, you need to remember that the company is a separate legal entity from you, even if you are its only director and shareholder.
+If you operate through a limited company, you must remember that the company is a separate legal entity from you, even if you are its only director and shareholder.
 That means that the company’s money is not your own money!

-In simple terms, a director’s loan account will come into being if you either owe money to the company, or it owes money to you.
+In simple terms, a director’s loan account balance exists if you owe money to the company or it owes money to you.

 Other reasons why the company might owe you money include:

 If you take out more than the company owes you, then you’ll owe that money back to the company.
-This is called “an overdrawn director’s loan account”, and it’ll show as an asset on the company’s balance sheet.
+This is called “an overdrawn director’s loan account”.
+This will show as an asset on the company’s balance sheet.

 If it’s an asset of the company, isn’t that a good thing?